 In terms of patient satisfaction, there are few procedures that outrank breast augmentation, but many women will need a secondary surgery.
 Las Vegas, Nevada plastic surgeons Dr. Michael Edwards and Dr. Terrence Higgins are among the country's top authorities on revision breast augmentation and specialize in this procedure for patients who want or need changes following their primary breast enhancement surgery.
-Since they are more complex than primary breast augmentations, revision procedures are best performed by a board-certified plastic surgeon with extensive experience.
+Since they are more complex than primary breast augmentations, revision procedures are best performed by a plastic surgeon with extensive experience.

 Whether you need revision surgery to improve the results of a previous breast surgery or you'd like to change the size, shape, position, or feel of your breasts by exchanging breast implants, request a consultation at our cosmetic plastic surgery practice in Las Vegas.
 You can also call our office at (702) 822-2100 to schedule a consultation.